MESA and NuGrid simulations of classical novae: CO and ONe nova nucleosynthesis: Introduction

-\citet[][hereafter Paper~I]{denissenkov:12} presented 1D simulations of nova outbursts occurring on CO WDs based on the MESA\footnote{MESA is an open source code; \url{http://mesa.sourceforge.net}.} stellar evolution code \citep{paxton:11,paxton:13}.
-In the present paper, we show present MESA models of the ONe novae outbursts.
+\citet[][hereafter Paper~I]{denissenkov:13} presented 1D simulations of nova outbursts occurring on CO WDs based on the MESA\footnote{MESA is an open source code; {\tt http://mesa.sourceforge.net}.} stellar evolution code \citep{paxton:11,paxton:13}.
+In the present paper, we complement those results with MESA models of ONe nova outbursts.
 In addition, the multi-zone post-processing code MPPNP, which is a part of the NuGrid research framework (\citealt{herwig:08}), is used here for computations of detailed nucleosynthesis in CO and ONe novae.
 The MESA nova models provide MPPNP with necessary stellar structure and mixing parameter profiles.
 The NuGrid tools also include the single-zone code SPPN that enables post-processing nucleosynthesis computations along a $(T,\rho)$ trajectory, for example at one Lagrangian coordinate (a mass zone) inside 1D stellar models, or along the position of the maximum temperature.
 We have run SPPN for trajectories tracing the evolution of the maximum temperature in the nova envelope (usually at the core-envelope interface) and its corresponding density.
 We show that, because of the strong dependence of thermonuclear reaction rates on $T$, nucleosynthesis yields obtained with the SPPN code for the $T_{\rm max}$-trajectories are in qualitative agreement with the complete yields provided by the MPPNP code.
-The SPPN code runs much faster than MPPNP, therefore it can be used for a comprehensive numerical analysis of parameter space, for example, when the relevant reaction rates are varied within their observationally and experimentally constrained limits.
+The SPPN code runs much faster than MPPNP, therefore it can be used for a comprehensive numerical analysis of parameter space, for example, when the relevant reaction rates are varied within their experimentally constrained limits.

-We have prepared shell scripts, template MESA inlist files, and a large number of initial WD models aiming to combine MESA and NuGrid into an easy-to-use Nova Framework.
+We have prepared Linux shell scripts, template MESA inlist files, and a large number of initial WD models aiming to combine MESA and NuGrid into an easy-to-use Nova Framework.
 This new research tool can model nova outbursts and nucleosynthesis occurring on CO and ONe WDs using up-to-date input physics and a specified nuclear network for a relatively large number (up to a few thousands) of mass zones covering both the WD and its accreted envelope.
 Nova simulation results can be analyzed using animations and a variety of plots produced with NuGrid's Python visualization scripts.
 One of the main goals of this paper is to demonstrate Nova Framework's capabilities.